Ontario Highway 401: Greater Toronto Area

 before narrowing back to six lanes at Salem Road (Durham Regional Road 41).

 Planned expansions east of Salem to improve flow leading into the Highway 412 (West Durham Link) and Lakeridge Road (Lake Ridge Road) (Durham Regional Road 23) interchanges will see the highway widened to ten lanes as far as Brock Street in Whitby, where the existing interchange will be reconfigured.

 East of Ajax, the highway passes through the second 3.5 km rural gap, and enters Whitby.
 The stretch of Highway 401 through Whitby and Oshawa features several structures completed during the initial construction of the highway in the 1940s.
 Several of these structures are to be demolished, either due to their age, or to prepare for the planned widening of Highway 401 through this area.

 A former Canadian National Railway overpass, which was fenced off but commonly used by pedestrians during Highway of Heroes repatriations, was demolished on the night of June 11, 2011.
 A second structure in Bowmanville was demolished during two overnight closures on July 9 and 16.

-At Harmony Road (Durham Regional Road 33), the suburban surroundings quickly transition to agricultural land.
-Travelling alongside another hydro corridor, the highway curves around the south side of Bowmanville and travels towards Highway 35 and Highway 115.
+At Harmony Road (Durham Regional Road 33), the suburban surroundings quickly transition to agricultural land, and Highway 401 finally exits the urban GTA.
+Encountering another hydro corridor, the highway curves around the south side of Bowmanville, then travels towards Highway 35 and Highway 115.

 Highway 401 looking east between Avenue Road and Yonge Street; the North York skyline is visible in the distance.

 Highway 401 at the interchange with Highway 410 and Highway 403 in Mississauga.

 Traffic cameras are mounted at every exit within Toronto and form one part of the COMPASS system.

-The collector-express system just east of the Highway 400 interchange, with the "Basketweave" transfers between them in the background.
+The collector-express system just east of the Highway 400 interchange, with "The Basketweave" transfers between them in the background.